Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Nonperturbative pair conversion

-For the case $\vec B=0$, $\Im\Pi$ is evaluated to high accuracy using contour integration and the saddle-point approximation to resum the poles~\cite{Dunne:2009gi}.
-Pending quantitative study of the general $\vec E,\vec B\neq 0$ case, we adapt the same procedure, and since the method has been presented before, we will give the details elsewhere~\cite{Labun:prep}.
-We have checked that taking the limit $b\to 0$ reproduces at each step the results of~\cite{Dunne:2009gi}.
+For the case $\vec B=0$, $\Im\Pi$ is evaluated to high accuracy using contour integration and the saddle-point approximation to resum the poles~\cite{dunne2009catalysis}.
+Nonzero magnetic field does not change the analytic structure of the polarization tensor, leaving the poles in the same location but modifying their residues, as in the case of the effective action \cite{schwinger1951gauge}.
+For this reason, we can adapt the same procedure, and continuity with the previous calculation is demonstrated by verifying that the limit $b\to 0$ reproduces at each intermediate step the results of Ref.~\cite{dunne2009catalysis}.
+Much below the critical field, the contour integration is sharply peaked near the saddlepoint (as seen in other sfQED calculations \cite{ritus1985quantum}), which is why the approximation yields a high accuracy result here and in the previous work.
 The final result is

 with